DarkCaster/Perpetual/README.md

 ### Warning

-While **Perpetual** tries to minimize the risk of destructive operations on the user’s computer, there is still a small risk involved.
-The main danger lies in the unintentional modification of source files based on the LLM’s responses.
+While **Perpetual** tries to minimize the risk of destructive operations on the user's computer, there is still a small risk involved.
+The main danger lies in the unintentional modification of source files based on the LLM's responses.
 To reduce this risk, it automatically backs up the files it tries to change and creates a `stash` that can be (re)applied or reverted on command.

 Since the LLM never provides a completely deterministic result, and the quality can vary from one run to the next, you may need to run the **Perpetual's** `implement` operation multiple times to achieve a satisfactory result (see below how to use it).

-It’s important to remain vigilant and carefully review the changes made by **Perpetual** before integrating them into your codebase.
+It's important to remain vigilant and carefully review the changes made by **Perpetual** before integrating them into your codebase.

 Note that **Perpetual** is a tool designed mainly to assist programmers, with the primary goal of writing routine code. **Perpetual** is not yet capable of designing the overall project architecture for you, unlike some other similar tools.
 Instead, **Perpetual** is focused on generating code based on YOUR architectural vision.
 If you have created a poor architecture in which it is very difficult to create new code, **Perpetual** will likely produce a suboptimal result.

-## Requiremens
+## Requirements

 The key requirement for **Perpetual** is access to a Large Language Model (LLM) to perform the core tasks of code generation and project analysis.
 Access to LLM models requires API keys for the corresponding LLM provider.